Richard Amman: Baltimore Colts

 On August 30, 1972, he was claimed off waivers by the Baltimore Colts.
 He was a backup defensive end that played mainly on special teams.
 He had 16 tackles on defense.

 In 1973, he started two games at defensive end.
 He posted 10 tackles and recovered one fumble.
 He was released on September 8, 1974.

-Florida Blazers (WFL)
+Florida Blazers

 In 1974, he was signed by the Florida Blazers of the World Football League.
 In 1975, the team relocated to San Antonio and were rechristened as the San Antonio Wings, where he played until the league folded on October 22.

 Personal life

 After football, he worked for the Lake school district for 24 years.
 His son Eustis played football at Florida State University and was a part of the 2001 preseason roster for the San Diego Chargers and Jacksonville Jaguars.